makisarvin/makisarvin.github.io/source/_posts/2015-02-02-managing-project-dependencies-using-sbt.markdown

 Each project has the same settings and the same dependencies.
 Do we have to copy them over to each project?
 Is there a better way to manage those dependencies faster?
 Can we create a sbt plugin that has all the settings for us and use that?

 First lets see how we would go to solve this problem withough using a plugin.
 Normally we will start with seperating all the dependencies from the build.sbt.
-So lets create a simple project and start
+So lets create a simple project and start.

+(The complete code can be found on [github](https://github.com/makisarvin/sbt-depedencies-plugin))

 We will use a spray application as our example, so lets go ahead and clone the spray starter template.